 The scheduling of jury deliberations, sequestration of jurors, breaks, and the like are all reviewed for an abuse of discretion.
 Responses to jury notes are reviewed in the same manner as regular charge practices.
-While repeating testimony to the
+While repeating testimony to the jury and the extent of the repetition is discretionary, testimony must be reread if the requirements of Texas Rule of Civil Procedure 287 are met.
+1321 In the absence of disagreement

-(comparing trial counsel to Nazis was incurable jury argument); Tex.
-Emp'rs Ins.
-Ass'n v.
-Guerrero, 800 S.W.2d 859, 866-67 (Tex.
+^{859, 866-67 (}Tex.
 App.-San Antonio 1990, writ denied) (holding "incurable reversible error" occurred when counsel appealed to ethnic unity in his closing argument to the jury).

-1254.
-Carter, 848 S.W.2d at 854 (finding reversible error present in attorney's statement which suggested that Ford Motor Company knowingly manufactured cars that killed people and valued greater profits over human life).
+^{1312.} Carter, 848 S.W.2d at 854 (finding reversible error present in attorney's statement which suggested that Ford Motor Company knowingly manufactured cars that killed people and valued greater profits over human life).

-1255.
-Sw.
+^{1313.} See Sw.
 Greyhound Lines v.
-Dickson, 149 Tex.
-599, 236 S.W.2d 115, 120 (1951) (holding the trial court's "curative" instruction for the jury to disregard plaintiff's counsel's inflammatory and abusive statement that the defendant was lacking in "common decency" and acted as "cattle" was still prejudicial to the defendant's rights and thus, constituted reversible error).
+Dickson, 236 S.W.2d 115, 120 (Tex.
+1951) (holding the trial court's "curative" instruction for the jury to disregard plaintiff's counsel's inflammatory and abusive statement that the defendant was lacking in "common decency" and acted as "cattle" was still prejudicial to the defendant's rights and thus, constituted reversible error).

-1256.
-Gen. Motors Corp. v.
+^{1314.} Gen. Motors Corp. v.
 Iracheta, 161 S.W.3d 462, 472 (Tex.
 2005) ("A party's personal expression of gratitude [in Spanish] to the [all-Hispanic] jury at the close of a case is [manifest] error that cannot be repaired and therefore need not be objected to.").

-1257.
-Reese, 584 S.W.2d at 839.
+^{1315.} Reese, 584 S.W.2d at 839.